1927 to the present

-In September 2008, Professional musician Dave Roberts was appointed to the role of Musical Director for TOPS when he musically directed Godspell and Smokey Joe's Cafe.
-TOPS produced Godspell at the newly built LIVE ROOM at the RFU Stadium in Twickenham and were honoured to be the first company to use the multi million pound facilities.
-TOPS had come home to Twickenham.......at least for a short while.
+In September 2008, Dave Roberts was appointed to the role of Musical Director for TOPS when he musically directed Godspell and Smokey Joe's Cafe.
+TOPS produced Godspell at the newly built Live Room at the RFU Stadium in Twickenham and were honoured to be the first company to use the multi million pound facilities.
+TOPS had come home to Twickenham - at least for a short while.

 In 2013 after directing The Pirates of Penzance TOPS Director Gill Wade retired; she had directed the company since 1979.
-Gill and her husband retired to the peace and tranquillity of Salisbury in Wiltshire and TOPS are delighted that she will continue to be President of the company that has been a part of her life for so long.
+Gill and her husband retired to the peace and tranquility of Salisbury in Wiltshire and we're delighted that she coninues to be President of the company that has been a part of her life for so long.